oxipay/posdocs/docs/api/process_sales_adjustment.md

 Parameter &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp;| Type | Description
 -----------|------|-------------
-x_pos_transaction_ref | Unicode string | This is the transaction reference that was passed through as part of the *ProcessAuthorisation* request (or the *SendReceipt* request), which is stored by Oxipay so that it can reconcile sales adjustment requests. x_merchant_id | Unicode string | Merchant identifier as defined by Oxipay x_amount | int | Requested adjustment amount (in cents) x_retry | bool | Flag indicating whether or not this sales adjustment request is a retry for a previous sales adjustment (for the same x_pos_transaction_ref).
-This is useful if a network failure or other error occurred, whereby the response from the previous sales adjustment request was not received.
-If the previous sales adjustment was processed then the result from the previous request will be returned.
-If the previous sales adjustment was not processed, then a new adjustment will be processed and the result returned.
-There is no limit on the number of retry attempts, but note that a retry is always on the most recent sales adjustment request for the same x_pos_transaction_ref (e.g. if 2 sales adjustments have already been processed, then a 3rd sales adjustment request with the x_retry set true will return the result of the 2nd adjustment) x_device_id | Unicode string | Unique device identifier for the POS terminal x_operator_id | Unicode string | ID of POS/terminal operator x_firmware_version | Unicode string | current firmware version of POS device
+x_pos_transaction_ref | Unicode string | This is the transaction reference of the sales adjustment x_purchase_ref | Unicode string | The original transaction reference.<br/>It can either be the x_pos_transaction_ref that was passed through as part of the *ProcessAuthorisation* request (or the *SendReceipt* request), or the Oxipay purchase number that was returned from the call to *ProcessAuthorisation*.
+In the case of the former, the x_pos_transaction_ref *must* be unique among all sellers in a chain of sellers.
+In the case of the latter, the POS software would be required to store the x_purchase_numer retured by *ProcessAuthorisation*. x_merchant_id | Unicode string | Merchant identifier as defined by Oxipay x_amount | int | Requested adjustment amount (in cents) x_device_id | Unicode string | Unique device identifier for the POS terminal x_operator_id | Unicode string | ID of POS/terminal operator x_firmware_version | Unicode string | current firmware version of POS device